PKU-ASAL/SeeWasm/README.md

 ### Analyze
 The `-s` is a mandatory option.
 It enables symbolic execution analysis on the given Wasm binary.

+The `--search` option specifies the search algorithm used during symbolic execution.
+The default algorithm is Depth-First Search (DFS), but users can choose from the following options: `bfs`, `random`, and `interval`.

 ## Output
 The output of SeeWasm, including logs and results, is stored in the `output` folder, with each file named according to the pattern `NAME_TIMESTAMP`.